-Carnival is a festive season recognised by Christians in many countries around the world, which occurs during the pre-Lent period in February or March known as Shrovetide.
+Carnival is a festive season recognized by Christians in many countries around the world, which occurs during the pre-Lent period in February or March known as Shrovetide.

 Generally speaking, carnival season is associated with Catholicism.
-However, while many carnival celebrations around the world retain their religious links, others have grown into completely secular events; some of which occur at completely different times of the year and have themes that are not linked with traditional carnival.
+However, while many carnival celebrations around the world retain their religious links, others have grown into completely secular events; some of which occur at completely different times of the year and have themes that are not linked with the traditional carnival.

-The Origins of Carnival
+The origins of Carnival

 The history of carnival can be traced back beyond Christianity, to a time when the end of the winter would mark the final opportunity to eat plenty of food before the slaughtered livestock and other reserves would start to perish, leading to food shortages.
 Similarly, other groups celebrated the return to longer daylight hours.

 By the Middle Ages, many had adopted carnival celebrations as part of Christian culture, serving as a celebration before Lent, which commemorates the New Testament story of Jesus fasting for 40 days in the desert.

 Although carnival celebrations occur in towns and cities across the globe, some of these celebrations are larger in scale and popularity than others.

 In particular, the following six carnival celebrations hold special significance within their country and globally:

-Rio Carnival – Rio de Janeiro, Brazil
+1. Rio Carnival – Rio de Janeiro, Brazil

 Celebrations begin 40 days before Easter, music and dancing fill the streets, and the origins of this particular carnival can be traced all the way back to the early 1700s.

 One of the most unique aspects of the Rio Carnival is the Sambadrome, a purpose-built parade area flanked by grandstands, where samba schools parade in direct competition with one another.

-Carnival of Santa Cruz de Tenerife – Santa Cruz, Spain
+2. Carnival of Santa Cruz de Tenerife – Santa Cruz, Spain

-Kicking off on the Friday before before Ash Wednesday, the Carnival of Santa Cruz de Tenerife is generally viewed as the second-most popular carnival celebration in the world.
+Kicking off on the Friday before Ash Wednesday, the Carnival of Santa Cruz de Tenerife is generally viewed as the second-most popular carnival celebration in the world.

-The carnival is broadly divided into two unique aspects: the carnival on the street, which is a more loosely-organised affair, with street parties, dancing and singing, and the official carnival, which includes hundreds of musical groups.
+The carnival is broadly divided into two unique aspects: the carnival on the street, which is a more loosely-organized affair, with street parties, dancing and singing, and the official carnival, which includes hundreds of musical groups.

-Carnaval de Nice – Nice, France
+3. Carnaval de Nice – Nice, France

 The Carnaval de Nice, or Nice Carnival, has a legitimate claim to being the oldest existing carnival celebration in the world, with its roots dating back to 1294.

 Each year a different ‘theme’ is chosen and celebrations revolve around that theme.
 Parades take place throughout the day and night, feature thousands of dancers and musicians from around the world and flowers feature heavily.
 In fact, one of the key selling points of this carnival is the ‘flower battles’ that take place.

-Cologne Carnival – Cologne, Germany
+4. Cologne Carnival – Cologne, Germany

 Again, the Cologne Carnival, or Kölner Karneval, draws in excess of a million people to the city every year, making it one of the world’s most significant carnival celebrations.
 It takes place in the week leading up to Shrove Tuesday and features a number of fancy dress parades throughout the city.

-The main parade day takes place on the Monday before Ash Wednesday and is known as Rosenmontag (‘Rose Monday’), while the Tuesday sees more informal celebrations take place in the suburbs.
+In this German tradition, the main parade day takes place on the Monday before Ash Wednesday and is known as Rosenmontag (‘Rose Monday’), while the Tuesday sees more informal celebrations take place in the suburbs.

-Notting Hill Carnival – London, United Kingdom
+5. Notting Hill Carnival – London, United Kingdom

 Despite its name, the Notting Hill Carnival is an example of a secular carnival celebration, which is not linked to the Christian carnival season.
 Nevertheless, it attracts around a million people to London, confirming its place as one of the world’s most important street festivals.